bamidev/browser-window/README.md

 ## Introduction

 _BrowserWindow_ is designed to be easy to use, and work cross-platform.
-It is built to work in Rust applications that utilize async/await syntax - or that don't that at all.
-One of the following underlying browser embedding frameworks can be selected: CEF or WebkitGTK.
+It is built to work in Rust applications that utilize async/await syntax - or that don't do that at all.
+It even has optional thread-safe handles.
+There are currently two different underlying browser frameworks that can be
+selected: WebkitGTK or CEF.

-CEF (or the Chromium Embedding Framework) is recommended when used on Windows.
+CEF (or the Chromium Embedding Framework) is recommended when used on Windows, but requires more effort to set up.
-WebkitGTK is recommended when used on Unix-like systems, or when cross-compiling.
+WebkitGTK is recommended when used on Unix-like systems or when cross-compiling, and is genereally pretty easy to set up.
 Enable feature `cef` or `webkitgtk` to select either one.

-If you're wondering why _BrowserWindow_ doesn't actually support the pre-installed EdgeHTML framework for Windows: EdgeHTML is deprecated in favor of the Microsoft Edge WebView2, but the latter needs to be uninstalled manually be the end-user, defeating it's utility over CEF, if you're planning to ship your application to Windows users anyway.

 Moreover, if you wish to use it in a multi-threaded environment, you can do that as well.
 There are thread-safe handles available for easy exchange of data & work between the GUI thread and others.

-You can view some [example](https://github.com/bamilab/browser-window/tree/master/examples) to get some ideas of what is possible with _BrowserWindow_.
+You can look at some [examples](https://github.com/bamilab/browser-window/tree/master/examples) to get an idea how you can use the api.

-## Requirements
+## Getting Started

 The underlying framework, be it CEF or WebkitGTK, needs to be installed on your system.
-There is a [guide](./docs/GETTING-STARTED.md) to get your started.
+There is a [guide](./docs/GETTING-STARTED.md) to get you started with using _BrowserWindow_ on your own system.

-Also keep in mind that latest known CEF version that is compatible with this version of _BrowserWindow_ is: v121.3.13

-## Getting Started

-Click [here](./docs/GETTING-STARTED.md) for a manual on how to set up everything to be able to compile and run you app with _BrowserWindow_.

 ## License